 What is it?

-Business interruption insurance covers the costs, expenses and lost revenue your business incurs if you’re suddenly unable to trade from your usual premises.
+Business interruption insurance covers your business’s costs, expenses and lost revenue if you’re suddenly unable to work from your usual place.

 That might be because of fire, flood, crazy weather, major theft, civil unrest, meteorite strike (it could happen!) or pretty much anything that means you can’t get to your office as usual.

 The policy covers the cost of temporarily moving offices, including additional rent and/or the cost of leasing equipment.
-If needs be, it can also pay the difference between your expected and actual revenue for the time you’re out of action.
+If needs be, it can pay the difference between your expected and actual revenue for the time you’re out of action too.